-physically, our muscles are built through the repair of damaged fibres. our bones grow stronger, first through ossification, then as muscles push and tug against them. our bodies require the weight of gravity — exactly how it exists on our fine planet — to function and to maintain health. our bodies are also very much subject to our thoughts and beliefs.
+Physically, our muscles are developed through the repair of damaged fibers.
+Our bones grow stronger, first through ossification, then as muscles push and pull against them.
+Our bodies require the force of gravity — exactly how it exists on our fine planet — to function and to maintain health.
+Our bodies are also very much subject to our thoughts and beliefs.

-we feel, deeply, for a reason. we reason, deeply, to achieve resonance and purpose. awareness is key.
+We feel, deeply, for a reason.
+We reason, deeply, to achieve resonance and purpose.
+Conscious awareness is key.

-we’re not automatons. we’re not robots — and what kind of a drab, grey and dusty landscape would it be if we were? time would come to a standstill if there was nothing unpredictable about the story. we would run out of reasons to keep creating it. spiritual, physical, and psychological constriction and restriction goes against our nature, our intellect, and our inbuilt curiosity.
+We’re not automatons.
+We’re not robots — and what kind of a drab, grey and dusty landscape would it be if we were?
+Time would come to a standstill if there was nothing unpredictable about the story.
+We would run out of reasons to keep creating it.
+Spiritual, physical, and psychological constriction and restriction go against our nature, our intellect, and our inbuilt curiosity.

-agreements across dimensions and realities must be in place that establish parameters of this here lifetime — at least loosely. billions and billions of moments, stacked up and exploding every instant become what we individually and collectively know — slowed way down to fit within our ideas of seconds, hours, days and years — as our story, our journey, our family, our humanity, and our legacy.
+Cooperative agreements across dimensions and realities must be in place that sufficiently establish fundamental parameters of this here lifetime — at least loosely.
+Billions and billions of moments, stacked up and exploding every instant become what we individually and collectively know — slowed way down to fit within our ideas of seconds, hours, days and years — as our fascinating story, our journey, our family, our humanity, and our legacy.

-our reasons for exploring pain, and struggling, and suffering must be just as plentiful. some of us choose to explore the slow poison drips, drawn out over years. others expedite the process through extremes and expend little or no time getting right down to business, and often exit right out of this lifetime and reality as quickly as they came in – yet changing our world in the process. our views and interpretations on “death” are maturing along the way; we’re better off being concerned with really living, than the supposed end of it.
+Our reasons for exploring pain, and struggling, and suffering must be just as plentiful.
+Some of us intentionally choose to explore the slow poison drips, drawn out over years.
+Others expedite the creative process through extremes and expend little or no time getting right down to business, and often exit right out of this lifetime and reality as quickly as they came in… yet transforming our world in the process.
+Our prevailing views and historical interpretations on “death” are maturing along the way; we’re better off being concerned with really living than the supposed end of life.

-in the end, it all filters down to varying degrees of our resistance. life is motion. life listens and leads. life gathers the players and circumstances to effect our preferences and desires. life is partnership and relationship with things seen and unseen.
+Ultimately, it all filters down to varying degrees of our resistance.
+Life is continuous motion.
+Life listens attentively and gently leads and lights the way.
+Life gathers the willing players and relevant circumstances to effect our preferences and desires.
+Life is creative partnership and complex relationship with extraordinary things seen and unseen.

-life is flow, and when we remember that, maybe it’ll give us pause to reflect on the pain of the moment, and whether we can use it as a catalyst for presence, growth, and healing.
+Life is creative flow, and when we remember that, maybe it’ll give us pause to reflect on the pain of the moment, and whether we can use it as a catalyst for presence, growth, and healing.